-Another key vendor management concept is recognizing that not all vendors are created equal when it comes to how they need to be managed.
+Another important vendor management concept is recognizing that not all vendors are created equal when it comes to how they need to be managed.
 Some relationships are large and complex, while others are small and transactional.

+That’s why the best practice is to employ a risk-based approach to vendor management.
 Taking a risk-based approach allows you to focus your time and energy on the riskiest – and oftentimes most important – vendors to your organization.
-Let me explain what I mean.
+Here’s what I mean.